Modern Dentistry of Memphis Offers Advanced Treatment Options for Symptoms of TMJ

 Tempro-Mandibular Joint Dysfunction Syndrome (TMJ) is a common condition affecting a wide variety of people.
 TMJ is characterized by severe headaches, jaw pain of varying degrees, grinding teeth, and an intermittent ringing in the ears.
 The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that Dr. John Reddick and Dr. Mark MacGaw can effectively treat.

 The symptoms of TMJ are debilitating and can greatly interfere with every day life.
+These symptoms can include jaw pain, chronic neck pain, headaches, clicking and popping, and sleep apnea.
 The comfort and general well being of the patient is at the heart of Modern Dentistry of Memphis, so pain relief is the first consideration of Dr. Reddick and Dr. MacGaw.
 Our dentists are able to test, diagnose, and devise an immediate plan to treat the underlying causes of the TMJ disorder.

 Reasons for treating TMJ at Modern Dentistry of Memphis